 One of the most significant issues connected to the coronavirus pandemic has been the unintended and ancillary side effects of the virus on our population.
-What I mean by this is that there are issues that have come up in our world since the beginning of this pandemic that have nothing to do directly with the virus itself.
-When we talked about the coronavirus pandemic, I mean that there are issues in our world that are important but have little to do directly with people getting sick and passing away from the coronavirus.
+I mean by this that there are issues that have come up in our world since the beginning of this pandemic that have nothing to do directly with the virus itself.
+When we talked about the coronavirus pandemic, I mean that there are important issues in our world but have little to do directly with people getting sick and passing away from the coronavirus.
 When we talk about issues like this, I am not attempting to diminish the importance of the impact of the virus in terms of sickness and death whatsoever.

-At this point, you may be asking yourself what any of this has to do with family Law in Texas.
+At this point, you may be asking yourself what any of this has to do with family law in Texas.
 The tricky part about family law is that it combines just about every area of a person's life into one case.
-Areas regarding relationships, finances, children, and just about every other area of your life are thrown together and made a part of 1 big situation that is requiring legal intervention.
+Areas regarding relationships, finances, children, and just about every other area of your life are thrown together and made a part of 1 big situation that requires legal intervention.
 Sometimes that situation is straightforward and can be resolved fairly quickly.
 In other cases, the situation is murkier and requires greater time and effort to solve the problems.

 What is going on with the divorce rate in the United States and Texas?

-Overall, it does seem that more divorces happen filed in 2020 then in a normal year.
+Overall, it does seem that more divorces happen filed in 2020 than in a normal year.
 This is obviously based upon my own anecdotal experiences and perceptions of divorce behaviors over the years.
-If you are curious, you can check the Internet and probably find many many news articles about the rate of divorce in the United States and around the world and whether or not the coronavirus has impacted that rate one way or another.
+If you are curious, you can check the Internet and probably find many news articles about the rate of divorce in the United States and around the world and whether or not the coronavirus has impacted that rate one way or another.
 To be sure, the pandemic has certainly set up couples in damaged marriages to go through difficult times this year.

-An example that I will frequently use with clients is that if you want to learn how to become a good golfer the best thing for you to do would not be Sue spend hours at the driving range with a set of golf clubs hitting an endless amount of balls.
+An example that I will frequently use with clients is that if you want to learn how to become a good golfer, the best thing for you to do would not be Sue spend hours at the driving range with a set of golf clubs hitting an endless amount of balls.
 First of all, your body will not allow you to do it because doing that activity can be quite strenuous, believe it or not.
-For all the hours you put into hitting golf balls at the range your body will reward you with pain and discomfort that may actually hinder your ability to play the sport in the future.
+For all the hours you put into hitting golf balls at the range, your body will reward you with pain and discomfort that may actually hinder your ability to play the sport in the future.

-By the same token, hitting a golf ball is very difficult as anyone who plays the sport will tell you.
-As a result, it is best to have an expert be able to help you learn proper swing mechanics and situational tips for when you actually play a round of golf.
+By the same token, hitting a golf ball is very difficult, as anyone who plays the sport will tell you.
+As a result, it is best to have an expert help you learn proper swing mechanics and situational tips for when you actually play a round of golf.
 In other words, you need to hire someone to help you learn how to swim Golf Club so that all your effort in time put forth towards this game will be beneficial.
 Spending hours and hours on something and then not getting any better will be frustrating.

 Child custody issues during the pandemic